Don't come back, Italy's south tells emigres in virus-hit north

 The northern regions of Lombardy, Emilia-Romagna and Veneto represent 85% of all the 5,883 confirmed cases to date and 92% of the 233 recorded deaths.
 Puglia has had just 26 cases, while the arch of Italy’s boot, Basilicata, has had 3 cases and Calabria, the toe, four cases.

-The government appears to be giving people a day before formally enacting the lockdown and television showed hundreds of travelers flowing into Milan’s central station overnight to catch trains out of the city.
+The government appears to be giving people a day before formally enacting the lockdown and television showed hundreds of travellers flowing into Milan’s central station overnight to catch trains out of the city.

 The president of Calabria, Jole Santelli, joined Emiliano in urging people to steer clear, saying her region’s fragile health system, which is far less developed than in the north, could not withstand a major medical crisis.